slitcch/slitcch.github.io/_posts/2022-07-16-got-opencomposite-working.markdown

 * OpenVR: An API that Valve developed to do the above.

-* OpenXR: A newer API developed by a lot of people to do the above.
+* OpenXR: A newer API developed as a Khronos specification by many different groups, notably including Valve and Collabora, to do the above.
 Most people would argue that it's better than OpenVR.
 In my limited experience I'd agree that it's better, but it doesn't matter because I have to use it for reasons.

 * SteamVR: A runtime that implements OpenVR and OpenXR, and is specifically designed to work nicely with Valve Index, and Vive headsets, and for supporting community plugins.